barduinor/box-webhooks-gcp/README.md

 ## Workshop

-Reference the article [Working with GCP Functions and Box Webhooks](https://barbosa-rmv.medium.com/5f9a0fb2ae97), and go through the steps to complete the workshop.
+Reference the article [Working with GCP Cloud Functions and Box webhooks](https://barbosa-rmv.medium.com/5f9a0fb2ae97), and go through the steps to complete the workshop.

 ### Questions